 The Unhappy Fate of the Tighes of Woodstock

 Frederick passed away aged 65 at the Priory, Christchurch, Hampshire in 1891, having been unwell for some time.
 His funeral took place from Rossana.
-His second son, 29-year-old Edward Kendrick Bunbury Tighe (1862-1917) succeeded to Woodstock.
+His second son, 29-year-old Edward Kendrick Bunbury Tighe (1862-1917) succeeded to Woodstock, as well as Christchurch and other substantial legacies.
 Educated at Harrow and Trinity College Cambridge, Edward served with the Rifle Brigade during the Burmese War and later with the Grenadier Guards.
 He was High Sheriff of County Kilkenny in 1895, and of County Westmeath in 1903.
 He also stood unsuccessfully as a Unionist candidate for North West Norfolk in 1895.

 In the autumn of 1894 Edward married Viola, only daughter of Edward Skeffington Randal Smyth of Mount Henry, County Laois.
 She was a sister of Captain Geoffrey Skeffington Smyth, D. 5.0., 9th Lancers, who married the Hon.
 Violet Frances Monckton Arundel, only daughter of Viscount Galway, ‘by whom he acquired a handsome fortune.’
 Edward and Viola had two sons and four daughters.
 Their first-born son Frederick, or Fritz, died aged 7 in August 1911 from the same asthma that had carried off so many of his forbears.
 This was largely because Viola’s obsession with Christian Science precluded her from getting him any medical assistance.
 The couple left Woodstock shortly afterwards and settled in London.
 In July 1912, Edward sold 1,500 acres in Ballyredmond and Monaughrim, near Clonegall, to the Estates Commissioners.
 [Ref.
 Parliamentary Papers: Return of advances made under the Irish Land Purchase Acts during the month of July 1912, [Cd.
 6812] With thanks to Oliver Whelan.]
 On 17 November 1917, just ten days after the Bolsheviks seized control of Russia, Captain Edward Tighe was murdered with a fire poker while staying at his new London home, Winkfield Lodge, in Wimbledon.
 The motive for his murder remains unknown – he may have simply surprised a burglar but there is talk of a disgruntled French sailor.